I. Name and address of the person responsible

 IX.
 Handling applicant data and documents

-We offer you the opportunity to apply to us (e.g. by e-mail or post).
+We offer you the opportunity to apply to us (e.g. on our website, by e-mail or post).
 In the following, we inform you about the scope, purpose and use of your personal data collected as part of the application process.
 We assure you that the collection, processing and use of your data will be carried out in accordance with applicable data protection law and all other statutory provisions and that your data will be treated in strict confidence.

 1. Scope and purpose of data collection